8.1. SSL / TLS / SSH protocols overview¶

 In some special cases the current loaded CRL is considered invalid, even if the Next Update is not reached.
 The error messages will indicate whether the CRL is no longer valid.

-When a SSL/TLS based service is started and CRL or CDP configuration is defined it will try to pre-cache the CRL by loading the CRL, even if no client has yet made a connection.
+When a service using SSL/TLS is started and CRL or CDP configuration is defined it will try to pre-cache the CRL by loading the CRL, even if no client has yet made a connection.
 In this way, when a client will later initiate a connection, the connection is not delayed while waiting for the CRL to be loaded.

 A cached CRL is considered valid as long as the date and time advertised in the Next Update is not reached.